Azure/Cloud-Native/website/blog-30daysofIA/2023-09-28/powering-intelligent-apps-with-azure-cosmos-db-2.md

 In continuation of the [previous article](https://azure.github.io/Cloud-Native/30daysofIA/powering-intelligent-apps-with-azure-cosmos-db-1), we’ll continue to explore how Azure Cosmos DB’s support for multi-model databases provides flexibility in data modeling, scalability, and performance optimization—crucial for storing, indexing, and querying data in multiple formats.

+## Exploring Real-World Use Cases for Multi-Model Databases

+Numerous industries can benefit from leveraging multi-model databases when building Intelligent Apps.
+Below are just a few real-world examples:

+* **E-commerce personalization**—Multi-model databases allow e-commerce platforms to store and manage various data types, such as customer profiles, product details, purchase history, and user-generated content like reviews and images.
+* **Healthcare patient records**—Multi-model databases can help manage diverse patient data in the healthcare sector, like diagnoses and medications, semi-structured data like doctors' notes, and unstructured data like medical images and test results.
+* **Social media analytics**—Multi-model databases find applications in social media platforms for handling the vast and varied data users generate, such as user profiles, connections, posts, images, videos, and textual content.
+The databases enable social platforms to execute quick and complex queries for real-time analytics.
+* **Cosmos DB’s schema**-agnostic approach helps it seamlessly adapt to this diversity, enabling our Intelligent App to store OCR analysis and aggregation data as JSON documents without predefined structures.

+Unlike traditional relational databases, the flexibility of a multi-model database like Cosmos DB for NoSQL ensures that the database can accommodate the ever-evolving OCR data without frequent schema modifications.
+This quality makes it a robust choice for our Intelligent App, which processes diverse documents and requires rapid adaptability.

 ## Exercise

 * Complete this **hands-on sample** [project code](https://github.com/contentlab-io/Microsoft-Using-Azure-Kubernetes-Service-to-Deploy-an-Intelligent-App-for-Analyzing-Images-2/tree/main/Microsoft_Series_19-20_Code/intelligent-app-after-pt2) to build your intelligent app with multi-modal databases.